mmccrechowicz/mmccrechowicz.github.io/content/posts/Volcanos.md

 ---
 title: "Significant Volcanic Eruptions"
 date: 2021-04-10T15:17:35.702320
-draft: true
+draft: False
 summary: Which countries have been most affected by volcanic incidents?
 ---

 Note: some map-based visualisations would be good in this analysis.
 Ask Maciej for help with this: https://colab.research.google.com/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/04.13-Geographic-Data-With-Basemap.ipynb#scrollTo=HhB0JKS0_l4s

 This analysis uses a [dataset](https://public.tableau.com/s/sites/default/files/media/Resources/significantvolcanoeruptions.xlsx) about 658 significant volcanic eruptions that occurred between 4360 BCE and 2014 CE.

 Using the data available, I identify the most active volcanoes in this period; the countries which experienced the most volcanic activity; the eras with the greatest number of volcanic eruptions; and the impact these volcanoes have had in terms of human lives lost and damage done.